 In respect of IAs, the important difference is that the GTAC IAs allow for an IP to be paid to interrupt, whereas the VTC IAs only allow for a discounted transmission price.
-So the amount paid to the IP can be more than the transmission price, whereas before the discount limited it to the transmission charge.
-The GTAC arrangement makes it more likely that a suitable interruptible end-user can be found.
+The GTAC arrangement would make it more likely that a suitable interruptible end-user can be found.